recurmj/research/mechanical-pacing-flaw.md

 - without custodial intermediaries
 - without reactive execution loops

-This doesn’t fix everything — but it **removes the root coupling flaw**.
+This doesn’t fix everything, but it **removes the root coupling flaw**.

 ---